andreaskweber/php-boilerplate/README.md

 cd /vagrant
 ```

-After you connected in your new installed vm, you are ready to go.
+After you've connected in your new installed virtual machine, you are ready to go.

 ## Features